niko-dunixi/golang-wasm-game-of-life/README.md

+# Conway's Game of Life
+## A GoLang and WASM Implementation

 * Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 * Any live cell with two or three live neighbours lives on to the next generation.